jrunrun/TabFilters/README.md

 ```

 4. Initialize Viz object, by calling the Viz constructor and passing a reference to the div container on the HTML page, the URL of the visualization on Tableau Server, and a set of options.
-See below example, and note the onFirstInteractive callback function.
+See below example, and note the ```javascript onFirstInteractive``` callback function.
 Note: you will do this for each visualization on the page.

 ```javascript
 var placeholderDiv = document.getElementById("tableauViz");
 var url = "http://my-server/views/my-workbook/my-view";
 var options = {